-TITLE V

-PROJECT MONITORING
+TITLE V PROJECT MONITORING

-70. The promoter must record the following information and documents in a register of events bearing the title, name and code of the project:
+81. Throughout the project implementation period, the promoter must record the following information and documents in an events register:

+(1) the project title and code;

-- (1) the information and documents relating to a natural or man-made disturbance, including in particular - (a) the actual or estimated date on which the disturbance occurred; - (b) the type of natural or man-made disturbance; - (c) one or more maps of the lot showing and locating the areas disturbed with, as a minimum, the following layers: the outline of the lot and the areas managed for the project, the road network, the hydrographic network, the outline of the disturbed areas, the areas assigned to non-forestry purposes, forest stands and adjacent lots.
+(2) information and documents relating to a natural or anthropogenic disturbance, including in particular

+(a) the actual or estimated date on which the disturbance occurred;

+(b) the type of natural or anthropogenic disturbance;

+(c) one or more maps of the lot showing and locating the areas disturbed with, as a minimum, the following layers: the outline of the lot and the areas managed for the project, the road network, the hydrographic network, the outline of the disturbed areas, the areas assigned to non-forestry purposes, forest stands and adjacent lots.
 The geographical entities for the project, such as the outline of each forest stand, must be numbered and described in a table accompanying the map or maps.
-The table must include, for each entity shown on the map, its number on the map and a summary description including the name of the ecoforest stratum and its surface area in hectares.
+The table must include, for each entity shown on the map, its number on the map and a summary description including the name of the ecoforest stratum and its surface area in hectares;

-All the maps in the report must have, as the base layer, an aerial photograph or satellite image with a spatial resolution making it possible to distinguish transitions between contrasting geographic entities (for example, between a forest and a road).
-The resolution of the maps for the project must make it possible to perform a quick analysis of the attributes connected with the project;
+All the maps in the report must have, as the base layer, an aerial photograph or satellite image with a spatial resolution making it possible to distinguish transitions between contrasting geographic entities such as a forest, a disturbance and a road.
+The resolution of the maps for the project must make it possible to perform a quick analysis of the attributes connected with the project.